Cosmian/mse-home-cli/README.md

 Two actors are required:
 - The code provider (who can also consume the result of the MSE application)
-- The sgx operator (who also owns the data to run against the MSE application)
+- The SGX operator (who also owns the data to run against the MSE application)

 ## Install